Skip to main content

 • “Overall, a fun game that is worth one go around, but does not seem to have much replay value.”

 Players find the grinding aspect of the game can become tedious due to excessive micro-management, which detracts from the overall experience.
-Additionally, some users report frequent crashes that further hinder gameplay.
+Additionally, some users report frequent crashes that further complicate the grinding process.

-• “The micro-management can get tedious at times, and I personally have a problem with it crashing frequently.”
+• “The only drawback is that the micro-management can get tedious at times, and I personally have a problem with it wanting to crash quite a bit.”

 Buy M.U.D.
 TV